srinjoychinargoswami/HCBiologysyllabusbank/README.md

 In addition to making the syllabus for various courses available, I have attached a MEGA linked here with all the textbooks from the courses if they are available as PDF's online.
 I do apologize in advance if its not available for certain courses.
 I am working to procure all of them for all courses.

-I would like the most up to date syllabuses as possible meaning from Spring 2020 to Current or when the course was last taught with the professor who taught it.
+I would like the most up to date syllabuses as possible meaning from Fall 2019-Spring 2020 to Current or when the course was last taught with the professor who taught it.